MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-scenario-health.md

 manager: amycolannino
 ms.service: active-directory
 ms.topic: conceptual
-ms.workload: identity
 ms.subservice: report-monitor
-ms.date: 11/29/2023
+ms.date: 12/04/2023
 ms.author: sarahlipsey
 ms.reviewer: sarbar

 ---

-# Microsoft Entra Health
+# What is Microsoft Entra Health?

-Microsoft Entra Health (preview) provides you with the ability to monitor and diagnose the health of your Microsoft Entra tenant through the following capabilities:
+Microsoft Entra Health (preview) provides you with the ability to view the health of your Microsoft Entra tenant through a report of service level agreement (SLA) attainment and a set of health metrics you can monitor for key Microsoft Entra ID scenarios.
+All the data is provided at the tenant level.
+The scenario monitoring solution is currently in public preview and can be enabled or disabled in the Preview Hub; the SLA Attainment report is generally available.

-**Service level agreement (SLA) attainment**:

-- Tenant-level user authentication availability for Microsoft Entra ID.

-**Scenario monitoring (preview)**:

-- Monitoring and diagnostics for key Microsoft Entra ID scenarios.
-- Proactive alerts when a potential issue or failure condition is detected.
-- Reduce time to detection and support issue resolution.
-- Actionable and prescriptive guidance for every alert.

-Microsoft Entra Health consists of multiple layers, which allows you to navigate from a high-level overview to a deep dive into specific health data.
-This article describes how Microsoft Entra Health works, along with details about each scenario.

 ## How to access Microsoft Entra Health

-Microsoft Entra Health currently includes SLA attainment and Scenario monitoring (preview).
-The SLA Attainment report is available for all Microsoft Entra tenants.
-Scenario Monitoring is currently in preview, but can be enabled for your view of the tenant.
+You can view the Microsoft Entra Health SLA attainment and Scenario monitoring (preview) from the Microsoft Entra admin center.

 1. Sign into the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Reports Reader](../role-based-access-control/permissions-reference.md#reports-reader).
 1. Browse to **Identity** > **Monitoring and health** > **Health (preview)**.